L.A. Woman: Release and reception

 In 2003, L.A.
-Woman was ranked at 362 on Rolling Stone magazine's list of The 500 Greatest Albums of All Time.
+Woman was ranked number 362 on Rolling Stone magazine's list of the "500 Greatest Albums of All Time".
 When the list was revised in 2012, to accommodate a number of albums released since 2003, the album was repositioned at number 364.
 Both Ultimate Classic Rock and Stereogum named it the Doors' second best album, with the latter's Ryan Leas adding in the website, "It traveled the same raw blues-rock lane as its predecessor, but now the Doors sounded ragged, bleary.
 It's one of those early-'70s records that comes off like a beleaguered hangover from the end of the '60s."
 Online newspaper The Independent cited L.A.
-Woman the twelfth best album of 1971, while Ultimate Classic Rock included it among the 100 top rock albums of the 70s.
+Woman the twelfth best album of 1971, while Ultimate Classic Rock included it among the "Top 100 '70s Rock Albums".